OrdinaryMagician/SWWMZ/PICKUPS.md

 All attacks are deflected, both hitscan and normal projectiles this time.

-The deflector runs out after 3 minutes or a total of 5000 damage blocked, whichever happens first.
+The deflector runs out after 3 minutes or a total of 5000 deflections, whichever happens first.

 #### Ghost Artifact, replaces Invisibility